What Ails Generative Structure-based Drug Design: Expressivity is Too Little or Too Much?: RESULTS

 To define the generative model over the atom types given unlabelled structure, we adapt an existing generative model MoFlow \citep{moflow}, consisting of an unlabelled graph model $f_U$ and a conditional atom model $f_{\a | U}$.
 The atom model induces a conditional distribution $p_{f_{\a | U}}(\a^M | U^M)$, which we use as our atom sampling distribution:

 We use a pre-trained MoFlow, so omit it from the trainable parameter count (Table \ref{tab:main_results}).

-\section{Results}
+\section{RESULTS}

-\paragraph{Data} We follow related work of \citet{pocket2mol, diffsbdd} and use the CrossDocked2020 dataset \citep{crossdocked} for evaluating the models.
+\paragraph{Data} We follow \citet{pocket2mol, diffsbdd} and use the CrossDocked2020 dataset \citep{crossdocked} for evaluating the models.
 We use the same train-test split, which separates protein pockets based on their sequence similarity computed with MMseqs2 \citep{mmseq} and contains 100,000 train and 100 test protein-ligand pairs.